Effective as of April 5, 2018

 For additional details, please see our security page.

-We ensure that any third party acting on our behalf maintains reasonable and appropriate safeguards in respect of your Personal Information.
+We ensure that any third party acting on our behalf maintains reasonable and appropriate safeguards regarding your Personal Information.
 Additional information about our third parties’ privacy practices is available upon request.

 If you have questions about security on our Site, you can contact us at